Nikon D5500 vs Sony RX100 V

 - More modern: Was introduced somewhat (1 year and 9 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the D5500 is the clear winner of the match-up (18 : 13 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the D5500 emerges as the winner of the contest (17 : 15 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Nikon D5500 and the Sony RX100 V place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.